Bachelor of Psychological Science (Honours)

 Note: International students in Singapore on a Student Pass are not permitted to work.
 For more information please visit http://www.ica.gov.sg.

-James Cook University is EduTrust Certified.
-The EduTrust certification scheme is administered by the Committee for Private Education (CPE), a part of SkillsFuture Singapore (SSG).
-EduTrust requires all students to be covered under a Fee Protection Scheme.
-In James Cook University, this is provided through an insurance protection scheme.
-Further, EduTrust also requires that the students must be covered under a medical insurance coverage which has provision for hospitalisation, surgery and treatment costs throughout their course duration.
+James Cook University is EduTrust-certified.
+The EduTrust Certification Scheme (EduTrust) is a quality assurance scheme administered and governed by SkillsFuture Singapore (SSG) for Private Education Institutions (PEIs) in Singapore.
+The EduTrust Certification Scheme requires all students to be covered under the Fee Protection Scheme (FPS).
+In James Cook University, this is provided through Fee Protection Scheme Group Insurance.
+All students from James Cook University are covered hospitalization, surgery and treatment costs in accordance to insurance policy term and conditions under the Group Hospitalisation and Surgical insurance scheme.
 James Cook University will advise in the Standard Student Contract the total amount of insurance payable.

-For more details please visit the Committee for Private Education (CPE), a part of SkillsFuture Singapore (SSG) website: https://www.skillsfuture.gov.sg/pei
+For more details please visit SkillsFuture Singapore (SSG) website: https://www.skillsfuture.gov.sg/pei

 Disclaimer